eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 ---

 Open three terminals in the workspace folder.
-On each, it is needed to source Vulcanexus installation, as well as the package installation.
+On each of them, Vulcanexus installation, as well as the package installation is needed.
 Then, export the `FASTRTPS_DEFAULT_PROFILES_FILE` environment variable to point out to the corresponding profiles file and run the node.

-First, in the first terminal, run the subscriber node, configured with the profiles1.xml file.
+    * First, in the first terminal, run the subscriber node, configured with the profiles1.xml file.

-Then, in another terminal, run the first publisher, configured also with the profiles1.xml file.
+    * | Then, in another terminal, run the first publisher, configured also with the profiles1.xml file.
-This Publisher will then be configured with ownership strength value of 10.
+      | This Publisher will then be configured with ownership strength value of 10.
-At this point both nodes should be communicating, and the messages from Publisher 1 should be shown in the Subscriber.
+      | At this point both nodes should be communicating, and the messages from Publisher 1 should be shown in the Subscriber.

-In the third terminal, run the second publisher, configured with the profiles2.xml file.
+    * | In the third terminal, run the second publisher, configured with the profiles2.xml file.
-This Publisher will then be configured with ownership strength value of 2.
+      | This Publisher will then be configured with ownership strength value of 2.
-This Publisher 2 starts sending messages (it can be seen that the number of the message starts from 1 while the messages from Publisher 1 are already in a higher number), and the Subscriber is still receiving messages from Publisher 1 and not from Publisher 2.
+      | This Publisher 2 starts sending messages (it can be seen that the number of the message starts from 1 while the messages from Publisher 1 are already in a higher number), and the Subscriber is still receiving messages from Publisher 1 and not from Publisher 2.
-This is because of the exclusive ownership.
+      | This is because of the exclusive ownership.

 The code to execute in each terminal can be found in the tabs below: